June Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Market GuideNorth CarolinaResearch Triangle

-Your monthly guide to rental conditions in Raleigh-Durham — what rents look like right now, what's driving the market, and what it means if you own a rental home.
+Your monthly guide to rental conditions in Raleigh-Durham.
+This is our June 2026 report, covering May 2026 rental data: what rents looked like last month, what's driving the market, and what it means if you own a rental home.

 Raleigh-Durham Rental Market Snapshot — May 2026